 When determining whether to accept an offer in compromise, the state will look at your comprehensive financial picture including any assets or property you own, your current income and potential for future income, your monthly expenses, and whether your finances are likely to improve in a year or several years.

 Like the IRS, the FTB does not attempt to collect taxes from individuals that have documented financial hardship.
 You must provide information about your assets, expenses, and income.
 If you meet the state qualifications, the collection of your debt may be postponed for one year, after which time you must submit new financial documentation.

 If you do not make arrangements to repay your taxes, the state will issue a lien.
 This public record, which lasts for 10 years, gives the state a claim over your property.
-If you do not take action once a lien has been filed, your wages, accounts, real estate, and vehicles can be seized to satisfy your tax debt.
+If you do not take action once a lien has been filed, your wages, accounts, real estate, and vehicles can be seized to satisfy your back taxes.

-Even if you can’t pay your state tax debt, it’s important to communicate with the FTB.
+Even if you can’t pay your state back taxes, it’s important to communicate with the FTB.
 Ignoring your tax notices will result in accumulating interest and penalties as well as the eventual seizure of assets you own.

 For basic questions, such as checking your balance due, confirming that your payment was received, and ordering tax forms, you can call 1-800-338-0505.
 This automated touch-tone system is available 24 hours a day, seven days a week.
 In-person help is available at taxpayer service centers in Los Angeles, Oakland, Sacramento, Santa Ana, San Diego, and San Francisco.

-Solvable can also help you find a solution for your California tax debt.
+Solvable can also help you find a solution for your California back taxes.
 Fill out a simple form and you’ll be matched with well-reviewed debt relief companies who help taxpayers in situations like yours every day.
-Experience the peace of mind of a future free of tax debt.
+Experience the peace of mind of a future free of back taxes.